-The map sending a representation to its character gives an injective ring homomorphism from $\mathop{Rep}_\C(H)$ to the ring of $\C$-valued class functions on $H$.
-All our representations here have integer value characters, so we can tensor $\Z$-valued class functions with $R[G]$ to work in the ring of $R[G]$-valued class functions on~$H$.

-For a positive integer $n$, let $\ehr(P,\varphi,H; n)$ be the class function on $H$ given by Equivalently, in the representation ring tensored with $R[G]$, we have
+There is an algebra isomorphism from $\mathop{Rep}_\C(H)$ to $C_\C(H)$, the $\C$-valued class functions on $H$, which sends a representation to its character.
+Let $\rho : H \rightarrow \mathop{GL}(\C^d)$ denote the complex representation corresponding to the permutation action of $H$ on $\Z^d$ that we started with.
+Since $H$ linearly acts on $\Z^d$, the corresponding action of $H$ on $\C^d$ can be represented by integer matrices, so the character of $\rho$ has integer values and lies in the subring $C_\Z(H) \subset C_\C(H)$ of integer valued class functions on $H$.

+Crucially, we stress that the permutation action of $H$ on lattice points in $nP$ also has integer valued characters.
+Recall that the permutation character $\chi_P$ encodes the permutation representation of $H$ on $P \cap \Z^d$.
+But now, in equivariant Ehrhart theory, one studies not just $P \cap \Z^d$, but $nP \cap \Z^d$ for all $n \in \mathbb{Z}_{\geq 1}$, and the sequence of permutation characters $\chi_{nP}$ form a family with Ehrhart-style structure.

+\begin{thm}[Theorem 5.7 of \cite{StapledonEquivariant}] The function $\N \rightarrow C_\C(H)$ given by $n \mapsto \chi_{nP}$ is a quasi-polynomial in n of degree $\dim(P)$ and period dividing the exponent of $H$. \end{thm} For each $h \in H$, the value of the character $\chi_{nP}(h)$ is equal to the number of lattice points in $n P^h$ where is the fixed point polytope, so it is a quasi-polynomial in $n$ by classical Ehrhart theory.
+The beauty of the equivariant Ehrhart theory is that it encapsulates these quasi-polynomials for all $h\in H$ into a single quasi-polynomial over $\mathop{Rep}_\C(H)$ or $C_\C(H)$.

+It then follows by Burnside Lemma that the number of orbits of $H$ on $nP \cap \Z^d$ is also a quasi-polynomial in $n$.
+We also get an \emph{equivariant Ehrhart Series}, which is a formal power series in $n$, with coefficients in the character ring: